Skip to content

 Frans Budé: 'A poem has to have a story'

 In his recent collection Achter het verdwijnpunt, death plays an important role.
 Poet Frans Budé lost no fewer than four poet friends in a short time and honoured them in verse.
-The 70-year-old poet himself still writes as avidly as in his younger years: in addition to an occasional collection on the Maas, to be published in May, he wrote poems for the upcoming exhibition...
+The 70-year-old poet himself still writes as avidly as in his younger years: in addition to an occasional collection about the Maas, to be published in May, he wrote poems for the upcoming exhibition...

-Small Membership
+Small Cultural Membership

 175 / 12 Months

-Especially for organisations with a turnover or grant of less than 250,000 per year.
+For turnover less than 250,000 per year.

 Posting press releases yourself